 2. The goods covered are any non-genuine credit, debit and charge cards that are made to imitate and pass for genuine cards.
+The relevant Harmonised Commodity Description and Coding System tariff number is 8523.21.

 3. The system applies to any non-genuine credit, debit and charge cards that are made to imitate and pass for genuine cards originating from all countries.